iSHAREScheme/Documentation/service-consumer/getting-started.rst

 Make sure you execute the following steps before trying to consume services provided by iSHARE Providers.

-.. list-table:: Consuming iSHARE services: prerequisites
-   :widths: 30 35 35
-   :header-rows: 1

-   * - Step
-     - iSHARE Staging
-     - iSHARE Production
-   * - Obtain a valid identity (private key + certificate)
+#.
+Obtain a valid identity (private key + certificate)
-     - `Click here <https://ca7.isharetest.net:8442/ejbca/ra/index.xhtml>`_ to request a test certificate.
+    * **Staging:** `Click here <https://ca7.isharetest.net:8442/ejbca/ra/index.xhtml>`_ to request a test certificate.
 More information on :ref:`Get Test Certificate section<refGetTestCert>`.
-     - Acquire a certificate from an eIDAS certificate provider.
+    * **Production:** Acquire a certificate from an eIDAS certificate provider.
-   * - Register yourself as iSHARE Consumer
+#.
+Register yourself as iSHARE Consumer
-     - If you want to register at a specific iSHARE Satellite, contact the iSHARE Satellite through their communication channels.
+    * **Staging:** If you want to register at a specific iSHARE Satellite, contact the iSHARE Satellite through their communication channels.
 A registration via the Scheme Owner is also possible: contact us at support@ishare.eu.
-     - Register yourself with any iSHARE Satellite using their registration procedure.
+    * **Production:** Register yourself with any iSHARE Satellite using their registration procedure.

 Implementation
 --------------